SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 #### Load

 The **Load** Indicator returns the CPU load utilization.
-Currentl, the CPU load can be calculated for the last 15 minutes.
+Currently, the CPU load can be calculated for the last 15 minutes.

 Load is expressed using the **Average** aggregation method.